ooni/spec/data-formats/df-008-netevents.md

 the amount of time spent performing the operation);

-- `t` (`float`): number of seconds elapsed since `measurement_start_time` measured in the moment in which `failure` is determined (`t - t0` gives you the amount of time spent performing the operation);
+- `t` (`float`): number of seconds elapsed since `measurement_start_time` measured at the end of the operation at hand.
+If there was an error, this is the moment in which `failure` is determined; otherwise it's the moment marked by the successfully completion of the operation: as an example, consider a blocking call to `read` or `write`.
+In any case, `t - t0` gives you the amount of time spent performing the operation;

 - `tags` (`[]string`): list of tags for this event.
 This is useful to understand what part of a complex measurement generated an event.